-Deer were introduced during the 19th century.
-Six species form the basis of the Australian deer industry.
+Deer were introduced to Australia during the 19th century and six species now form the basis of the Australian deer industry.
 Deer farms in Australia are often integrated as agritourism enterprises.

-In addition to venison (meat), other deer products include velvet antler, skins and co-products such as tails, blood etc used in traditional Eastern medicine.
-Approximately 85% of venison and more than 95% of velvet antler is exported.
+In addition to venison (meat), other deer products include: velvet antler, skins and co-products such as tails and blood used in traditional Eastern medicine.
+Approximately 85 per cent of venison and more than 95 per cent of velvet antler is exported.